 After putting my last bit of strength into one final climb, I picked my way down to the river snaking below the cliffs, tripping over stones and reaching out to crush rosemary needles between my calloused fingers.

-Harness and helmet stashed in a shadow, I walked along the pebbled bank until I found a bend with enough privacy to strip down unseen; some urban prudishness kept me from taking off my underwear.
-I slipped into the cool water, giddy and grateful, wet cotton clinging to my hips.
+Harness and helmet stashed in a shadow, I walked along the pebbled bank until I found a bend with enough privacy to strip down unseen.
+I slipped into the cool water, giddy and grateful.

 Above me, the stone ruins of a church warmed to gold as the sun slid into that evening angle that magnifies the pulse in everything.
 Tiny silver fish darted just below the river’s clear surface.
 A bird glided past, scanning the shallows for dinner.
 Bobbing along on bent knees, I tried to blend into the scene before me, knowing I had little to offer the actors but admiration.